 The League of Dreams FAQ

 Due to many of our athletes having outside therapies, doctor's appointments, high-cost medical and therapeutic devices and needs, we do not have any practice times.
-The only time-requirement is on Sunday afternoon during your game time (usually about 45 minutes to an hour for basketball and baseball and about 1.5 to 2 hours for bowling).
+The only time requirement is the game or class times.
+Times for games and classes vary, but typically last for 1 to 1 1/2 hours.

 Due to amazing community support, we are currently able to offer our services at a very low cost to families.
-The regular registration is $15 and late registration is $25.
-The only other out-of-pocket is if you would like to purchase additional pictures for your athlete during the season (a small picture package is included with registration, but our photographers offer affordably priced extended packages as well).
-We also offer "scholarships" for those who cannot afford the registration fee.
+The registration ranges from $15 to $40 depending on the time of registration and the program.
+The only other out-of-pocket costs are if you choose to purchase your own equipment or if you choose to purchase additional pictures for your athlete for seasons with photos (a small picture package is included with registration, but our photographers offer affordably priced extended packages as well).
+We also offer scholarships for those who cannot afford the registration fee.
 A signed letter in writing must be submitted to be considered for a scholarship.

 During every season, the League of Dreams has volunteers that we know as "angels" that come out to the games and participate with our athletes on the field, court, or lane.
 These volunteers go through training with our staff and work very closely with your athlete.
 You also have the option, if you feel it best for your athlete, to volunteer a family member to act as his/her "angel."
 Some of our athletes are simply more comfortable with family members, and as long as they register as such, we support family and friend involvement.

 Athlete: To become an athlete, create an account on our website with your e-mail and password, then "Add player" and complete your registration.
 It is very important to enter the correct Date of Birth, last immunizations, medical insurance information, etc. Once those are entered, submit the form.
 You will know your registration is complete when you see "Registered" next to your player's name.